Why It Works

 1/4 cup fresh basil leaves, roughly chopped

-Season the pork chops generously with salt and pepper.
+Season pork chops generously with salt and pepper.
 Heat 1 tablespoon olive oil in a 12-inch skillet over high heat until lightly smoking.
-Add the pork chops and cook until first side is nicely browned, 4 to 6 minutes.
-Flip and continue to cook until the internal temperature registers 145°F (63°C) on an instant read thermometer, about 3 minutes longer.
+Add pork chops and cook until first side is nicely browned, 4 to 6 minutes.
+Flip and continue to cook until the internal temperature registers 145°F (63°C) on an instant-read thermometer, about 3 minutes longer.
 Transfer to a plate and tent with foil.
 Do not wipe out skillet.

-Lower heat to medium low and add the peaches, lemon zest, sugar, salt, and dried chili flakes.
-Stir gently until the peaches begin to soften but don’t lose their shape, 2 to 3 minutes.
+Lower heat to medium-low and add peaches, lemon zest, sugar, salt, and dried chile flakes.
+Stir gently until peaches begin to soften but retain their shape, 2 to 3 minutes.

-Divide the spinach between two plates and put the pork chops on top.
-Pour any juices from the plate back into the skillet and add butter and lemon juice.
+Divide spinach between 2 plates and put pork chops on top.
+Pour any juices from plate back into skillet and add butter and lemon juice.
 Cook, scraping up any browned bits from the bottom of the pan and swirling pan until butter is melted and incorporated into the sauce.
 Season to taste with salt and pepper.
 Stir in half of basil.
-Divide the peaches between the two plates and then pour the pan juices on top and sprinkle with remaining basil.
+Divide peaches between 2 plates and then pour pan juices on top and sprinkle with remaining basil.
 Serve immediately.

 When buying peaches for this recipe and for grilling, you want to make sure that they aren't overly ripe as they will completely fall apart during the cooking process.
 You don't want ones that feel like baseballs either, as they will not be sweet enough.
 Instead, feel for ones that give slightly when squeezed.

 |Total Fat 33g||42%|

 |Total Carbohydrate 29g||10%|